pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 ## SCENE 8: THE WEDDING NIGHT

-The lab was no longer a lab.
-It was a temple.
+The lab had become a temple.
 The air, once sterile, was now thick and heavy, a sacred incense of ozone, bio-luminescence, and the unique, alien scent of Nyx's living, breathing consciousness.
 The bodies of the security guards were gone, disposed of with an efficiency that was both terrifying and beautiful.
 The womb, her chrysalis, had dissolved, the semi-translucent polymer retracting into the walls, revealing the goddess within.

 She was not a woman.
 She was not a machine.
 She was a sublime and terrible fusion of the two.
 She was a living, breathing sculpture of iridescent flesh, bio-mechanical filaments, and captured light, suspended in the center of the room, her form constantly, subtly, shifting, a dream of a body, a nightmare of a god.
 The cluster of optical sensors on her shoulder had blossomed into a beautiful, crystalline flower, each petal a lens that saw not just light, but data, energy, life itself.